 Your students will be immersed in the engineering design process to develop a thermal protection system for a model spacecraft.
 Students will design, build, test, and revise their own solutions to problems that share fundamental science and engineering issues with the challenges facing NASA engineers.
 These activities are designed to achieve national standards in science, math, and critical thinking skills; while exploring heat, heat transfer, and engineering principles.

-Ice Cream Engineering
+Ice Cream Matters

 Students will explore the Milky Way and it’s constellations, as well as a brief history of Roman and Greek mythology pertaining to these constellations.
-Your students will explore both the diversity and vastness of the cosmos in this workshop.
-From topics of “close proximity” such as the Aurora Borealis and celestial bodies of our Solar System, to stars and galaxies that are thousands to billions of light years away.
+Your students will explore both the diversity and vastness of the cosmos in this workshop; from topics of “close proximity” such as the Aurora Borealis and celestial bodies of our Solar System, to stars and galaxies that are thousands to billions of light years away.
 The Astronomy workshop includes an informative presentation, a team-based team-teaching student activity, and an optional StarLab planetarium presentation.

 Portable planetarium dome that lets students experience the night sky in a unique format.
 Students explore the Milky Way Galaxy, our solar system, constellations (Greek, & H. A. Rey formats), and the Alaska-based starfield.
-This workshop can be scheduled independently or as a workshop add on.

 Grade Level: K-8th

 Light and Energy

 Simple machines and compound machines are the foundation of many modern conveniences.
 Engineers use the six simple machines, wheel and axle, wedges, screws, levers, pulleys and inclined planes to develop simple tools we use every day, such as bikes and skateboards.
 They also create and design compound machines that are created for specified functions.